dmurvihill/motion-sdk/docs/markdown/motion-sdk.motion.md

 </td><td>

-ID of the Motion user making the requests
+ID of the Motion user making the requests.

 </td></tr>